 Hypothesis regarding the amount of shared taste across styles (Question 1)

-Does interrater agreement (as measured by “mean-minus-one”, MM1; see Methods for detail) in liking ratings vary depending on the type of vocalization?
-Expanding on Vessel and colleagues’ (2010, 2014, 2018) findings in the visual domain, we expect a higher degree of shared taste (higher interrater agreement) for aesthetic ratings of lullabies, a more “natural” kind of singing; and lower shared taste for ratings of operatic singing (a more technical and specific type of singing), with intermediary values for pop singing.
-We refrain from hypothesizing about agreement for the speech performances, as they seem equally behaviorally important and “natural”.
+Does interrater agreement (as measured by “mean-minus-one”, MM1; see Methods for details) in liking ratings vary depending on the type of vocalization?
+Concerning the singing performances (Hypothesis 1A), expanding on Vessel and colleagues’ (2010, 2014, 2018) findings in the visual domain, we expect a higher degree of shared taste (higher interrater agreement) for aesthetic ratings of lullabies, a more “natural” kind of singing; and lower shared taste for ratings of operatic singing (a more technical and specific type of singing), with intermediary values for pop singing.
+Concerning the speech performances, since both adult- and infant-directed speech seem highly behaviorally important and “natural”, we predict equal amounts of shared taste for both of them.

 1.2.2 Hypothesis regarding average preferences for some singers (Question 2)